Silverneo/Silverneo.github.io/_posts/2014-08-25-install-mac-os-x-mavericks-109-on-vmware.md

 # Configure Fullscreen support for OS X

 This is the most tedious part through the whole installation.
 As the host machine's display resolution is 1366x768, which cannot be found in the Mac OS X dislay setting, resulting two dark areas beside the OS X screen.
 To solve the problem I googled a lot and some solutions are listed below.

 - Install [VMsvga 2](http://sourceforge.net/projects/vmsvga2/files/) and more resolution settings will appear in the drop-down box.
 I tried and failed, there is no change on the display setting.

 - Change `/Library/Preferences/SystemCOnfiguration/com.apple.boot.plist` file, which I did not try as I thought changing the configuration file is not safe and should the last option.

 - Follow the answer [here](http://nickology.com/2013/11/21/displaylink-mavericks-osx-10-9-resolution-display-fix/), I simply press `alt` and click the Scaled option.
 Then magic happens!
 I see more resultion settings appear Problem solved!
 Honestly I do not understand why it works as I am really a Mac OS X noob.
 If anyone knows the mechanism behind please leave a comment below.

+In the end, I would like to conclude that it might not be suitable to conduct ios development on virtual machine.
+If you really want to be an ios app developer, consider to go and buy a Mac:) I am not advertising for Apple!